frnsys/geiger/proposal/proposal.md

 ## Evaluation

-I have developed a system which applies a variety of extraction strategies to the comments of any arbitrary NYT article and displays their outputs side-by-side.
-Using this system, we can develop some ground truth data with human annotators so we can automatically measure the performance of Geiger.
+I have developed a web app which applies a variety of extraction strategies to the comments of any arbitrary NYT article and displays their outputs side-by-side.
+Using this frontend, we can develop some ground truth data with human annotators so we can automatically measure the performance of Geiger.

 Alternatively, we can use A/B testing and develop a ranking of which strategies are preferred, comparing against human-selected highlights.
 We could develop a Chrome extension which mocks these highlights into the NYT site to simulate the experience.